tokenflows/tokenflows.github.io/src/pages/en/tutorials/introduction-tutorials/marketdesign.md

 By decentralising decision-making and relying on market signals, Feeding America was able to significantly reduce waste, increase overall food supply, and ensure that resources were allocated where they were most needed.
 This success story demonstrates the power of market design to optimise resource allocation, even in non-profit settings, *and how token-based systems can play a crucial role in achieving these goals.* It's a testament to how, with the right rules and incentives, we can harness the power of markets to create a more efficient, equitable, and sustainable world.

-I strongly encourage you to listen to the Planet Money episode linked below to learn more about this fascinating example.
+I strongly encourage you to listen to the Planet Money episode linked below[^6] to learn more about this fascinating example.

 ## Conclusion